How to use Taminations

 hands up, couples, forearm etc. are all drawn the same.

-Check to show a grid with 1-dancer-size boxes.
+Shows a grid with 1-dancer-size boxes.

 Displays the route dancers take as colored lines.